PatrickCallaghan/datastax-tickdb/README.md

 To increase the throughput, add nodes to the cluster.
 Cassandra will scale linearly with the amount of nodes in the cluster.

 ## Schema Setup
-Note : This will drop the keyspace "datastax_tickdata_demo" and create a new one.
+Note : This will drop the keyspace "datastax_tickdb" and create a new one.
 All existing data will be lost.

 curl -X GET -H "Content-Type: application/json"